immutant/immutant.org/tutorials/logging.md

 provide an alternate logback configuration, or replace logback with some other slf4j provider.

+## Using clojure.tools.logging

+If your application uses [clojure.tools.logging], it will automatically detect the slf4j system and just work.

 ## The default logback configuration

 By default, logback is configured to log at `INFO` and below to the